Q: What schools comprise the Boston University Medical Campus (BUMC)?

 Q: Do I really need to visit the apartment and meet the landlord?

 A: Yes, we strongly recommend you visit the apartment and meet the landlord prior to any money being transacted for renting the unit.
 Ask someone you know and trust to see the apartment if you are unable to visit it.
+Increasingly, property managers and rental agents offer video tours and can do video call walkthroughs of an apartment.
 Meet with the property manager if you cannot meet the landlord.

 Q: I am an international student and cannot arrive until a few days before classes start.
 How can I find a place to live in Boston from so far away?

-A: You do need to be in Boston to search for housing.
+A: You do not need to be in Boston to search for housing – many rental agents can tour apartments on your behalf through a video call.
 However, you should not sign a lease or pay for an apartment without visiting the unit and meeting the landlord.
 Finding short term housing until you can find a suitable rental or roommate situation will allow you the time and ability to connect to the resources you need.
 Read information on housing for International Students .

 Q: What should I expect to pay when I sign a lease?